newrelic-experimental/nr1-synthetic-stack/README.md

 - Label: A friendly name for the state ("Success", "Slow", "Failed")
 - Field: The name of the field in the NRQL that returns the count of this state ("success", "slow", "failed")
 - Color: A CSS colour value ("green","purple","red")
+- Is Problem: Check this box if you consider this state a "problem state"

 ### Configuring the visualization